gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 ```

 Then we need to setup a "transform feedback".
 A "transform feedback" is an object
 that contains the state of the buffers we will write to.
-Where as an [vertex array](webgl-attributes.html)
+Whereas an [vertex array](webgl-attributes.html)
 specifies the state of all the input attributes, a "transform feedback" contains the
 state of all the output attributes.